guyellis/http-status-check/README.md

   * `requestUrl` - URL or array of URLs to of the site(s) to check
   * `responseHeaders` - an object with a collection of response headers expected back from the site.
 Each of these is compared to the actual response headers received.
   * `requestHeaders` - an object with a collection of request headers to send with the request.
   * `disabled` - defaults to false.
 Set to true if you don't want this site to be checked.
-Useful if you don't want to delete the details from the .js config file but also don't want it run.
+Useful if you don't want to delete the details from the checksites.js config file but also don't want it run.
 Will appear in reports as "not run."
   * `excludedHeaders` - An array of headers that you expect not to be returned by the server.
-(For example, for security you may not want to X-Powered-By header to be returned.)
+(For example, for security you may not want the X-Powered-By header to be returned.)
 If any of these headers are present then the check will be considered a failure and reported as such.
   * `expectedText` - A string or an array of strings or an array of objects.
 If an array of objects then each object should have a string 'text' property and an optional boolean caseSensitive property
     * `text` - The text to find on the page
     * `caseSensitive` - true/false to indicate if the comparison should be case sensitive.
-Defaults to false if missing
+Defaults to false if missing and if expectedText is a string or array of strings.
 * `concurrentRequests` - The number of sites to check at the same time.
 Defaults to 3 if this is missing

 ## Future Features